 -

-- Eating Habits: Norway Rats gnaw on food, leaving behind noticeable teeth marks, and they hoard their food in their nests.
+- Eating Habits: Norway Rats gnaw on food, leaving behind noticeable teeth marks and hoarding their food in their nests.

 -